Research & Training

 Contact: Svetlana Yampolskaya, PhD

-Funder: Florida Department of Children and Families
+Funding Agency: Florida Department of Children and Families

-Impact of the SPARK Intervention on Risky Sexual Behavior and Teen Pregnancy Prevention
+Impact of the S.P.A.R.K.
+Intervention on Risky Sexual Behavior and Teen Pregnancy Prevention

 Contact: Svetlana Yampolskaya, PhD

-Just in Time (JIT) Training Website
+Just in Time (JIT) Foster Parent Training

-This project provides direct services to foster/adoptive parents, relative caregivers and birth parents of foster children through the Just In Time training (JIT) Website.
+The project provides direct services to foster/adoptive parents, relative caregivers and birth parents of foster children through the Just In Time training (JIT) Website.
 The website provides information and web-based training videos that facilitate foster/adoptive parents, relative caregivers and birth parents learning strategies to improve their parenting skills.
-The web-based trainings include such topics as: trauma informed parenting, mentoring of biological parents by foster parents; strategies to support successful reunification, how to support foster children’s education; support the healthy development of infants and toddlers in foster care; importance of providing quality health care; brain development; and adolescent development.
+The web-based trainings will include such topics as: trauma informed parenting, mentoring of biological parents by foster parents; strategies to support successful reunification, how to support foster children’s education; support the healthy development of infants and toddlers in foster care; importance of providing quality health care; brain development; and adolescent development.

-Contact: Pamela Menendez
+Contact: Pamela Hardy-Jones